 Contact and Experienced Nursing Home Abuse Attorney – Your loved ones are entitled to feel safe and protected at the long-term healthcare facility where they live.
 Understanding elder abuse laws in your state, which protections apply to your family member, and whether the person you love is entitled to compensation for the harm they suffered can be complex and difficult to navigate alone.
 An Allentown nursing home abuse lawyer at Munley Law will treat your situation with all the seriousness and sensitivity you deserve.

-Nursing home abuse is a type of elder abuse that occurs in healthcare facilities with elderly residents.
-Nursing home abuse includes both intentional acts and the failure to act that results in injury or illness.
+This refers to the type of elder abuse that occurs in healthcare facilities with elderly residents.
+It can include both intentional acts and the failure to act that results in injury or illness.
 It can take several forms, including: